AdelaideB9/ctfc-constitution/README.md

 ## Dissolution of the Club

 If the Club at any point ceases to operate, the Team is to dissociate from the Club and the University of Adelaide at the discretion of the remaining active members.
-In this event, the assets that were accumulated independently from the Union and/or The University of Adelaide (such as grants or monetary aid) will be given to the team and removed from the Net Assets.
+In this event, the assets that were accumulated independently from YouX and/or The University of Adelaide (such as grants or monetary aid) will be given to the team and removed from the Net Assets.

-Following the dissolution of the Club, Net Assets are transferred to the Union.
+Following the dissolution of the Club, Net Assets are transferred to YouX.
 This is the role of the Treasurer in communication with the Executive Committee.

 ## Alterations to the Constitution